 - We are working hard with our medical and welfare provider to recruit more diverse teams, in an effort to remove barriers to accessing services.

-- We are providing a new, dedicated safe haven in the main arena, for those who need a break from the sensory overload of the festival.
+- We have a dedicated safe haven in the main arena, for those who need a break from the sensory overload of the festival – just look for the Sensory Yurt on your map.

 - Shambala supports a harm reduction approach.